krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Docker containers use log drivers to collect containers' standard output and standard error streams and forward the log to the configured destination.
 The awslogs driver publishes the captured logs to the CloudWatch log group.
 This is a straightforward setup to consolidate logs from containers

+#### A containerized application sees sustained high CPU and memory utilization.
+Which of these launch types may optimize the cost?

+ECS Cluster with EC2 instance launch type

+#### A microservice deployment uses an Elastic Load Balancer to facilitate service-to-service communication.
+The caller sends the request to a load balancer endpoint, and the load balancer routes the request to healthy containers running in an ECS cluster.
+However, the drawback of this approach is that every micro service requires a load balancer, which increases the deployment cost.
+Which options would lower the cost and ensure the requests are forwarded only to healthy containers?

+We can minimize the number of load balancers using Application Load Balancer path-based routing capability.
+Here, we create one target group for each microservice and assign a unique path.
+Depending on the path used by the caller, the request is routed to the appropriate microservice.
+Another option is using App Mesh.
+With App Mesh, an envoy sidecar is deployed along with each container.
+App Mesh publishes services and their tasks to Envoy.
+Envoy performs a health check of tasks and routes the request to a healthy target.
+With App Mesh, we don't need an elastic load balancer.

+#### You have a docker container that is listening on Port 80.
+It is part of an ECS Task and managed using ECS.
+An Elastic Load Balancer routes the requests to the container.
+You want flexibility to launch multiple instances of this Task in a single EC2 Instance.
+What Elastic Load Balancer can you use for this?

+Application Load Balancer with Dynamic Port Mapping

+Dynamic Port mapping allows automatic mapping of unused EC2 instance port to container.
+When container is registered with ALB, it automatically tracks the instance and port combination.
+This will allow you to run multiple tasks belonging to same task definition in a single EC2 instance